jjia775/Sensor_Box/README.md

 ## Database Setup (Optional)

-If you prefer this way, go to /backend/app/.env, uncomment line 6: "; SIMULATION_API_BASE=http://localhost:8001" by removing ";".
+If you prefer this way, go to /backend/app/.env, uncomment line 6: "; SIMULATION_API_BASE=http://localhost:8001" by removing ";" at the beginning.

 1. Start PostgreSQL and create the database user + schema:
    ```sql